Defiant in war and isolation, Hamas plays long game in Gaza

 MILLIONS EACH MONTH

-After Hamas seized power from the Palestinian Authority in 2007, Israel and Egypt imposed a punishing blockade aimed at preventing the group from arming.
+After Hamas seized power from the Palestinian Authority in 2007, Israel and Egypt imposed a punishing blockade.
 A massive economy based on smuggling tunnels sprang up in and around Rafah.
 Hamas levied taxes on goods that were brought in.

 Egyptian President Abdel-Fattah el-Sissi ordered the tunnels destroyed after leading the 2013 overthrow of an Islamist government that had been sympathetic to Hamas.
 But four years and another Gaza war later, Egypt agreed to Hamas’ demands to open an above-ground commercial crossing.